umayrh/sparktuner/README.md

     resource usage.
 E.g. if `spark.default.parallelism` ranging from 1 to 10 yields the
     same runtime in all cases, the optimal configuration value should be 1.
     * Add tests for spark_metrics
-    * Extract YARN app id from call_program's stderr
-    * If master=yarn and RM server online, use size = YARN mb-second/runtime
     * Finally, allow different types of objective functions
     * Record metrics somewhere.
 Ideally, we'd also periodically record objects returned by Cluster Metrics API and Cluster Scheduler API to track externalities.